 What teaching has authority?
 Scripture.
 We know His Word is God-breathed.
 Each individual word inspired, but ultimately the text’s meaning carries the authority.
 John MacArthur habitually says, “The meaning of the Scripture is the Scripture.”
 God makes it clear, what we believe matters because the truth reveals Him and His work.

 After Christ’s ascension, the apostles’ role begins to fully develop as it pertains to doctrine and authority.
 God commissioned the apostles to articulate authoritative truth.
 Ultimately they will write, under divine inspiration, Scripture.
 But the question comes up often, “Why can’t someone write Scripture today?”
-“Is God’s Word really closed.”
-The answer, “Because God called the apostles to dispense the authoritative truth.… Continue reading
+“Is God’s Word really closed.”… Continue reading

 It seems strange to say it out loud (or type it out anyway), but expository preaching is all the rage these days.
 This is a great thing.
 God’s people need to hear His Word preached.
 Despite what some may say they are hungry for it.
 Just this past Sunday a millennial who looked about as millennial as a millennial could look, the exact kind of person who many would say “are over” preaching, told me how relieved he was when the phrase expository preaching was uttered by the man doing announcements at the beginning of the service.
 But this is where things can get a bit hinky, just because a preacher describes himself as an expositor, doesn’t mean he is, and just because a sermon is labeled as expository doesn’t mean it is.… Continue reading